mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 ```
 mtscomp <data-filename>.bin -n 385 -s 30000 -d int16
 ```
-The compression software will automatically load ```<data-filename>.meta``` file and read the necessary metadata parameters about the data file.
-It will then produce ```<data-filename>.cbin``` compressed file and ```<data-filename>.ch``` json metadata file describing the compression parameters.
+The compression software will produce ```<data-filename>.cbin``` compressed file and ```<data-filename>.ch``` json metadata file describing the compression parameters.
 These two files should be preserved while the original data binary file can be deleted.
 To restore the original file, type
 ```
 mtsdecomp <data-filename>.cbin -o <data-filename>.bin
 ```